×

 Most neighborhoods in San Juan are safe during the day, but at night certain places can get a bit sketchy.

-Locals recommend that these San Juan neighborhoods are safe during the day or night
+These San Juan neighborhoods are generally safe day or night

 • Old San Juan